DIMA BONDAREV- tr.( UKR )

-In 2011 and 2016, Dima wins the scholarship “Gaude Polonia” of the Minister of Culture of Poland.
-He studies in Warsaw and Wroclaw under the guidance of eminent Polish trumpet players Piotr Wojtasik and Robert Majewski.
+In 2011 and 2016, he was awarded the Polish Cultural Scholarship “Gaude Polonia” and went on to study in Warsaw and Wroclaw with Piotr Wojtasik and Robert Majewski.

-In 2013, Dima decides to move to Germany to dive into Berlin’s vibrant jazz scene.
-He attends the prestigious Jazz Institute Berlin where he studies with Gerard Presencer, Tom Arthurs, Martin Auer and Sebastian Studnitzky, as well as John Hollenbeck, Greg Cohen, Geoffroy De Masure, Julia Hulsmann, Tino Derado, Guilherme Castro and Javier Reyes.
+Since 2013 Bondarev has been based in Berlin where he undertook both Batchelor and Master studies at the Jazz Institut Berlin (JIB) with Gerard Presencer, Tom Arthurs, Martin Auer and Sebastian Studnitzky, as well as John Hollenbeck, Greg Cohen, Geoffroy De Masure, Julia Hulsmann, Tino Derado, Guilherme Castro and Javier Reyes.

-During his study, Dima is awarded with the Deutschlandstipendium 2017 as well as the JIB-Jazz-Preis der Karl Hofer Gesellschaft 2015 for the Bondarev/Osypov Quintet.
+He received the Deutschlandstipendium in 2017 as well as the JIB-Jazz-Preis der Karl Hofer Gesellschaft in 2015 for the Bondarev/Osypov Quintet.

-Shortly after arriving in Berlin, Dima founds his Quintet, which has performed at festivals all around Europe including the Umbria Jazz Festival in Italy, Xjazz Festival in Germany, Jazz nad Odra in Poland, Jazz Bez in Ukraine and Poland and Jazz à Montauban in France.
+Bondarev’s own group, the Dima Bondarev Quintet, has performed at festivals all around Europe including the Umbria Jazz Festival in Italy, Xjazz Festival in Germany, Jazz nad Odra in Poland, Jazz Bez in Ukraine and Poland and Jazz à Montauban in France.

-As a sideman Dima collaborated with renowned musicians like Greg Cohen, Joey Baron, Conrad Herwig, Steve Turre, Nels Cline, Jim Black, Dana Hall, NDR Big Band, Josh Ginsburg, Wanja Slavin, Elias Stemeseder and many others.
+As a sideman Dima has collaborated with Greg Cohen, Joey Baron, Conrad Herwig, Steve Turre, Nels Cline, Jim Black, Dana Hall, NDR Big Band, Josh Ginsburg, Wanja Slavin, Elias Stemeseder and many others.

 Mark Pringle is a pianist and composer from the UK, living in Berlin and working in the fields of jazz and improvised music.
 He is a Yamaha Jazz Scholar and Peter Whittingham Award winner, and has performed his own music at the Late Night Proms for BBC Radio 3, Manchester Jazz Festival, The Vortex, and prominent venues across Germany, France, Denmark, the Netherlands, Italy, Spain, Finland, Norway, Portugal and Iceland.